 Finish off the tour des boutiques with a trip to Canoe.
 The home and accessories store offers modern yet quirky items with long-lasting appeal.
 Roam the airy space to find anything from a wooden watch to a cast-iron owl ready to perch in your living room.
-Located at the corner of West Burnside Street and Southwest 13th Avenue, the Black Box building is a beehive of buzzed-about fashion.

 Opened in summer 2013, Union Way occupies an alley between the Ace Hotel and Powell’s Books with a European-style arcade filled with shops and restaurants.
 The offerings include high-end denim from Self Edge, made-in-Portland Danner Boots and more.